slack-86/terraform-beginner-bootcamp-2023/journal/week0.md

 The solution is to press 'P' to print the link and open that in a modern browser to generate the login token.

 Once the token is generated, CTRL+C to quit Lynx and paste in the generated login token to continue.

+To simplify this process a bash script was created to automate the generation of the Terraform credential .json file from a login token set in an env var.

 ```
 {
   "credentials": {